GameAutomators/eBook-Source/Examples/03-tic-tac-toe.md

 ### Game Description

 This is a two-player game.
-The player and the system get alternative chances to mark their move on the 3x3 grid provided.
+The player and the system gets alternative chances to mark their move on the 3x3 grid provided.
 One who marks 3 linearly oriented squares first, wins the game.
 If none of the players can do this, the game ends to be a draw.
 (The system’s move is marked with a circle and the player’s with a cross. )

 **Playstore Link:** [Tic Tac Toe](https://play.google.com/store/apps/details?id=com.pinkpointer.tictactoe&hl=en)